No. 17 Pitt rolls by No. 18 Wake Forest 45-21 for ACC title

 CHARLOTTE, N.C.
 (AP) — Kenny Pickett accounted for three touchdowns and Erick Hallett II returned one of Pittsburgh’s four interceptions for a touchdown to help the No. 17 Panthers beat No. 18 Wake Forest 45-21 in Saturday night’s Atlantic Coast Conference championship game.

-Hallett’s pick-six with 11:42 left came on the heels of A.J.
+Hallett, selected the game’s MVP, had a pick-six with 11:42 left that came on the heels of A.J.
 Woods having a 75-yard interception return that fell only 3 yards short of taking it all the way for the score early in the fourth quarter.
 That was the highlight sequence in a strong defensive performance that locked up the high-scoring Demon Deacons after the opening quarter and ultimately carried the Panthers to their first ACC title since leaving the Big East in 2013.

 After surrendering touchdowns on three first-quarter possessions, Pittsburgh (11-2) held Wake Forest scoreless for its last 13 drives while getting after Sam Hartman for five sacks to stymie the Demon Deacons’ tempo-controlling flow.